larabook/saderat/README.md

-Configuration file is placed in config/saderat.php , open it and enter your banks credential:
+Configuration file is placed in config/saderat.php right now , open it and enter your banks credential there.

-You can make connection to bank by several way (Facade , Service container):
+You can make connection to bank by several ways (Facade , Service container):

     try {